The 1907 Dreyse Pistol

 Soon after the change in the slide legend, the takedown cutout beneath the front of the barrel was eliminated.
 Serial number 229962 still has the old slide legend and the cutout, but 234028 has neither.
 During this period of production, I have discovered some earlier guns with the new features and some later guns with the old features.
 For instance, serial number 226030 has the new features, whereas 249855 has vertical ridges at the front of the slide and the old slide legend, but no slide cutout.
 If anyone has a gun with the new slide legend that still has the cutout beneath the barrel, I would appreciate hearing from you.*

 The last few thousand guns produced returned to having raised ridges at the front of the slide, but they were angled and in a square block.
 A few late guns have no manufacturer markings.
-Some are stamped for export on the left side of the slide just behind the serrations MADE IN GERMANY in all capital sans-serif characters.
+Some are stamped for export on the left side of the slide just behind the serrations MADE IN GERMANY or GERMANY in all capital sans-serif characters.

 I would be interested to receive serial number information, descriptions, and photographs from readers in order to determine at what point various changes were made to the gun*

 The Dreyse is a rather awkward pistol.
 It’s grip angle isn’t quite right, and it seems top-heavy.
 The weight of the slide lies above the barrel.
 Nonetheless, the 1907 Dreyse was reasonably successful, considering that nearly a quarter- million were made.
 It was purchased by the Saxon state police and the Berlin municipal police, and saw considerable use during the First World War.
 A few thousand were purchased by the Czech military in 1921 and 1922, but they were removed from service in 1923 due to unspecified accidents with them.